Gijón railway station: Infrastructure

 The station consists of 3 platforms and 6 tracks, of which half are Iberian gauge and the other half are metre gauge.
 Trains travelling on different gauges have different tickets, trains and controls.
 Metre-gauge railways were formally operated by Ferrocarriles de Vía Estrecha (FEVE), which was later absorbed by Renfe, that at the time ran trains on Iberian and international gauge.
-However, Renfe kept former FEVE services in a separated division called Renfe Feve, and as of 2021, fares, tickets and ticket barriers are different from the rest of Renfe trains.
+However, Renfe kept former FEVE services in a separated division called Renfe Feve, and until 2023, fares, tickets and ticket barriers are different from the rest of Renfe trains (note that, as of 2026, barriers are still there, but they don't charge your card).
 Therefore, at the Gijón station it is necessary to separate the tracks on the south side - of metric gauge - from the tracks on the north side - of Iberian gauge -.
 This situation causes the middle platform to be divided by the east–west axis.

 The station has information and tickets desks (again separated between gauges) and a small cafeteria.
 A car-renting company also operates in the station.
 Urban buses from EMTUSA, Gijón public transport company, stop in front of the station.